-This principle reflects the Council complies with legislative requirements as a minimum standard.
-The Local Government Act 2002 and related legislation, specifically the Local Government Act 2002 and related legislation.
+This principle reflects the policy demonstrating that Council complies with the requirements of legislation as a minimum standard.
+In particular, the LGA 2002, and related legislation, which includes a number of legal requirements for the development of the Revenue and Financing Policy.